 Citing multiple Bible versions

 Include the version name after the first citation.
 Subsequently, indicate only the version(s) if you quote from variations.
-Also, if you adjust the format to align the citations, readers can easily compare version wording differences.
+Moreover, if you adjust the format to align with the citations, readers can easily compare version wording differences.

-The above examples of how to cite a Bible in Chicago style quote the New International Version, the New Revised Standard Version, and the Common English Bible, respectively.4
+The above examples of how to cite a Bible in Chicago style quote the New International Version, the New Revised Standard Version, and the Common English Bible, respectively.

 How to cite a Bible in Chicago style: multiple verses or chapters